 This is when I decided to go all-in with the Colima ecosystem.
 I replaced my

-setup with Colima, nerdctl
+setup with Colima, nerdctl, and nerdctl compose. nerdctl is a

 Docker-compatible CLI for containerd, and it’s designed to work seamlessly with